SenseException/spl-mock-test/README.md

 [![Build Status](https://travis-ci.org/SenseException/spl-mock-test.svg?branch=master)](https://travis-ci.org/SenseException/spl-mock-test)

-## SplFileInfo
+## Spl Filesystem classes

-Creating a mock of SplFileInfo disabling the constructor results in an error and therefore failing tests.
+Creating a mock of SplFileInfo, SplFileObject, DirectoryIterator and FilesystemIterator disabling the constructor results in an error and therefore failing tests.

 * `testSplError()` is the failing test
 * `testSplWorks()` is the workaround to make the test pass